Integration of sustainability Risks

 Pursuant to the EU Sustainable Finance Disclosure Regulation (2019/2088) (“SFDR”) , the Management Company is required to disclose the manner in which Sustainability Risks are integrated into the investment decision making.

-A sustainability risk means "an environmental, social or governance event or condition that, if it occurs, could cause an actual or potential material negative impact on the value of the investment."
-For Prologis, sustainability risks are risks which, if they were to crystallise, would cause a material negative impact on the value of the portfolios of its funds.
+"Sustainability Risk" means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the properties owned or acquired by the Funds.

-Prologis pays its employees a combination of fixed remuneration (salary and benefits) and variable remuneration (including bonus).
-Variable remuneration for relevant employees takes into account compliance with all policies and procedures, including those relating to the integration of sustainability risks on the investment decision making process.
-In this regard, Prologis’ remuneration policies do not encourage risk-taking which is inconsistent with its internal risk limits or with the risk profile of the funds that Prologis manages, including regarding sustainability risks.
-Prologis Proxy Statement
+The Management Company pays its employees a combination of fixed remuneration (salary and benefits) and variable remuneration (including bonus).
+Variable remuneration for relevant employees takes into account compliance with all policies and procedures, including those relating to the integration of Sustainability Risks on the investment decision making process.
+In this regard, the Management Company’s remuneration policy does not encourage risk-taking which is inconsistent with its internal risk limits or with the risk profile of the Funds that the Management Company manages, and this includes Sustainability Risks.